-- 1. Short title, extent and commencement.- (1) This Act may be called the Parsi Marriage and Divorce Act, 1936. - 2[(2) It extends to the whole of Pakistan.] - (3) It shall come into force on such date3 as the 4[Federal Government] may, by notification in the 5[Official Gazette], appoint - 2.
+- 1. Short title, extent and commencement.
+(1) This Act may be called the Parsi Marriage and Divorce Act, 1936. - 1[(2) It extends to the whole of Pakistan.] - (3) It shall come into force on such date as the 2[Federal Government] may, by notification in the 3[Official Gazette], appoint. - 2.
 Definitions.
-In this Act, unless there is anything repugnant in the subject or context,- - (1) "Chief Justice" includes senior Judge; - (2) "Court" means a Court constituted under this Act; - (3) to "desert", together with its grammatical variations and cognate expressions, means to desert the other party to a marriage without reasonable cause and without the consent, or against the will, of such party; - (4) "grievous hurt" means- - (a) emasculation; - (b) Permanent privation of the sight of either eye; - (c) permanent privation of the hearing of either ear; - (d) privation of any member or joint;
+In this Act, unless there is anything repugnant in the subject or context,- - (1) "Chief Justice" includes senior Judge; - (2) "Court" means a Court constituted under this Act; - (3) to "desert", together with its grammatical variations and cognate expressions, means to desert the other party to a marriage without reasonable cause and without the consent, or against the will, of such party; - (4) "grievous hurt" means- - (a) emasculation; - (b) Permanent privation of the sight of either eye; - (c) permanent privation of the hearing of either ear; - (d) privation of any member or joint; - (e) destruction or permanent impairing of the powers of any member or joint ; - (f) permanent disfiguration of the head or face; or - (g) any hurt which endangers life;